 Unleash the power of GDB commands for seamless macro execution, empowering developers to automate tasks, enhance debugging efficiency, and leverage the flexibility of macros within the GDB environment.
 With these commands, developers can define and execute custom macros, document macros for improved maintainability, remove unnecessary macros, load and execute macros from external files, and inspect macro expansions without executing them.
 By harnessing these commands effectively, developers can automate repetitive tasks, optimize their debugging workflow, and leverage the full potential of macros for efficient software analysis and troubleshooting.
 Maximize your productivity and gain a deeper understanding of your code with GDB’s powerful macro execution commands.

-1. define – The define command in GDB allows developers to define and execute macros within the debugger.
-Macros are sequences of debugger commands grouped together to perform specific actions or automate repetitive tasks.
-With the define command, developers can create custom macros by specifying the macro name and the commands to be executed.
-This enables them to streamline their debugging workflow, automate complex operations, and improve productivity while using GDB.
+command, developers can create custom macros by specifying the macro name and the commands to be executed.
+This enables them to streamline their debugging workflow, automate complex operations, and improve productivity while using GDB. - document – The

-3. undefine – The undefine command allows developers to remove user-defined macros from GDB.
-When a macro is no longer needed or requires modification, the undefine command effectively removes the macro from the debugger’s memory.
+command effectively removes the macro from the debugger’s memory.
 This command helps keep the debugging environment organized and prevents the execution of outdated or incorrect macros.
-By removing unused macros, developers can maintain a clean and efficient debugging environment using GDB.
+By removing unused macros, developers can maintain a clean and efficient debugging environment using GDB. - source – The

 Scripting and Automation